From Ohio History Central

 On May 4, 1813, Clay's nearly 1,200 reinforcements neared Fort Meigs.
 General Harrison directed Clay to dispatch eight hundred men to attack and disable a British artillery position on the morning of May 5, 1813.
 Colonel Dudley led the attack against the British, and his force succeeded in disabling the British cannons and driving the British soldiers from the field.

 While Dudley's Defeat was a defeat for the American military, the destruction of the British cannon helped convince the British soldiers to lift their siege of Fort Meigs.
-The Native Americans persuaded the British to attack the fort again in July 1813, but once again, the American defenders were victorious.
+The American Indians persuaded the British to attack the fort again in July 1813, but once again, the American defenders were victorious.
 The two successful defenses of Fort Meigs were an important victory for the Americans.
 It marked the beginning of the end for the British in the Northwest Territory.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.